wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/apk-as-gateway-in-apim-qsg.md

         helm install <chart-name> <repository-name>/wso2am-cp --version <version-of-APIM> -f <path-to-values.yaml-file>
         ```

 4. Install NGINX Ingress Controller.
-Please refer to the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/#local-development-clusters) documentation for more information.
+Please refer to the <a href="https://kubernetes.github.io/ingress-nginx/deploy/#local-development-clusters" target="_blank">NGINX Ingress Controller</a> documentation for more information.

 !!!
 Note
     Please refer to the [Advance Configuration for APIM](../apim-deploy.md) for more information.